 Communicating with the Consumer

 A debt collector may not communicate with a consumer at any unusual time (generally before 8 a.m. or after 9 p.m. in the consumer’s time zone) or at any place that is inconvenient to the consumer, unless the consumer or a court of competent jurisdiction has already given permission for such contacts or the debt collector has knowledge of circumstances indicating that a call at another time would be convenient (e.g., that the consumer works the night shift).
-A debt collector may not contact the consumer at his or her place of employment if the collector has reason to believe the employer prohibits such communications.
+The consumer’s time zone must be calculated using both the consumer’s area code and zip code.
+If the area code and zip code result in the consumer being in more than one time zone, the Company may only communicate during a time that is convenient in both time zones.

+Although a debt collector is permitted to contact a consumer at his or her place of employment under certain circumstances, the Company generally will not do so.
+However, if necessary, the Company may contact the consumer at their place of employment only if all of the following conditions are present: (a) the consumer provides prior express consent to contact the consumer at his or her place of employment and has not revoked such consent, (b) the consumer represents that such communications will be private and will not result in any unauthorized disclosures of the consumer’s account to third-parties that are not authorized to see or hear such information; and (c) there are no other means to contact the consumer.